-Despite the provisions of this Part, the Judge President may direct that any matter before the Labour Court be heard by the Labour Appeal Court sitting as a court of first instance, in which case the Labour Appeal Court is entitled to make any order that the Labour Court would have been entitled to make.
+Despite the provisions of this Part, the Judge President may direct that any matter before the Labour make.

+Court be heard by the Labour Appeal Court sitting as a court of first instance, in which case the

+Labour Appeal Court is entitled to make any order that the Labour Court would have been entitled to conduct of proceedings in the Labour Appeal Court.